 Your goal as the homeowner is to be aware of potential issues ahead of time so you can implement measures to help effectively mitigate and respond to them.
 Better yet, you can partner with a remodeling company in Philadelphia that will actively work with you to confront challenges head-on and prevent them from negatively impacting your home improvement project.

-Home remodeling—whether you’re renovating a historic Philadelphia row house or upgrading a newer residence with a bathroom—is a major investment of time and money.
+Home remodeling—whether you’re renovating a historic Philadelphia row house or upgrading a newer residence with a bathroom or built-in—is a major investment of time and money.
 What you don’t want is to see that investment get squandered because of easily preventable problems.
 As you prepare for your upcoming home improvement project, here are some common issues to watch out for:

 Lack of communication, or even miscommunication, is often the root cause of numerous problems when remodeling a home.
 From the start, you should be clear and transparent with your remodeling contractor about your maximum budget, your vision for the project, and your expectations, and vice versa.
 If you have questions or need clarification throughout the process, don’t hesitate to ask.
 Often, the issue of communication is exacerbated when there isn’t a clear point person.
 Additionally, if you have two separate firms designing and constructing the remodel, there is a greater risk of people getting their wires crossed, in which case what you have on paper may not be what ends up being built.
 Working with a Philadelphia design-build team and having a centralized system for communication and direction from start to finish can solve this issue.